jbock-java/jbock/README.md

 jbock is a simple annotation processor that generates a [getopt_long](https://www.gnu.org/software/libc/manual/html_node/Getopt.html)-inspired
 CLI parser.
 It can be used to define both short and long options.

+jbock generates an implementation of an abstract, user-defined class.
+[auto-value](https://github.com/google/auto/tree/master/value) users will be familiar with this.

 ## Goodies

 * Defines a valid Java 9 module.